patrick-pagni/data-is-poetry-public/README.md

 ### `continent`

-  For the continent wordcloud, i used the same set of stopwords I created from the sex plot from the beginning.
+  For the continent wordcloud, I used the same set of stopwords I created from the sex plot from the beginning.

   We can see the following insights from the below word clouds:

     - The Europe word cloud is dominated by the words 'thee' and 'thy' - these are archaic terms, which make sense since England was the epicentre for poetry in the literary canon until the early 20th century.
     - 'Light' is a dominant word for North America, and it does not feature as heavily in Europe and the rest of the world.
-    - 'God; is more dominant word for Europe, whereas it is less dominant for North America and the rest of the world.
+    - 'God is a more dominant word for Europe, whereas it is less dominant for North America and the rest of the world.

   These word clouds are useful for showcasing that there are distinctions in terms of how language is used across geographical locations.